CPS reminds persons to get their seasonal flu vaccine. | SMN NEWS

-PHILIPSBURG (DCOMM):— The Collective Prevention Services (CPS), a department within the Ministry of Public Health, Social Development and Labor (Ministry VSA), is recommending that persons especially high-risk groups to get their seasonal flu shot.
+PHILIPSBURG (DCOMM):— The Collective Prevention Services (CPS), a department within the Ministry of Public Health, Social Development and Labor (Ministry VSA), is recommending to persons to get their seasonal flu shot.

 Influenza is an acute viral infection that spreads very easily from person to person and can affect anybody in any age group.